cryptobuks/ibtci.github.io/assets/doc/README.md

 ## Introduction

 This system allows you to receive bitcoin on your platform.
-Your customer goes to visit ibtc.cash and recovering a code of a money value.
+Your customer visits ibtc.cash and gets a code of a money value.
 Just make a call containing the ticket code of your customer and the bitcoin address that will receive the bitcoins.
 You will receive your bitcoins, within 24 hours, working days and the minimum limit for withdrawal is less than 5 cents.
 With a simple query you can be informed about the status of your transactions.

-This application consists of 2 JSON RPC call.
-You can download the PHP or jQuery package, which contains the class JSON RPC Client and an example of use.
-After downloading, install the JSON RPC Client on your app and use it in your scrypt.
+This application consists of 2 JSON RPC calls.
+You can download the PHP or the jQuery package, which contains the class JSON RPC Client and an example of use.
+After downloading, install the JSON RPC Client on your app and use it in your script.

-The value of the payment received in satoshi.
-Divide by 100000000 to get the value in BTC.
+The value of the payment is in satoshi.
+Divide by 100000000 to convert it in BTC.

 #### API URL